silkfire/WordFlip.Api/README.md

 ## Features

 * Reverses the individual words of any sentence, but preserves their original order.
-* Retains the position of some initial and ending punctuation marks that may surround the individual words.
+* Retains the position of some leading and trailing punctuation marks that may surround the individual words.
 * Persists the flipped sentences to any SQL Server database.

 ## How to use

-The API comes with two methods, one to perform a word flip and persist the sentence to the database, and one to retrieve the last added sentences (the number of sentences fetched defaults to 5).
+The API comes with two methods, one to perform a word flip and persist the sentence to a database, and one to retrieve the last added sentences (the number of sentences fetched defaults to 5).

 ### Flip the words of a sentence